rmsk2/rustpwman/README.md

 This menu entry can be used to copy the value of the currently selected password entry and the values of all queued entries to the clipboard.
 For the reasons described
 [below](#a-note-about-using-the-clipboard) this feature requires an additional tool which accepts its input via stdin and uses that data to set the clipboard contents.
-The path to this tool can be confgured by calling `rustpwman cfg`.
+The path to this tool can be configured by calling `rustpwman cfg`.
 When you use `clip.exe` under Windows for this purpose you have to be aware that non ASCII characters may not be displayed correctly after pasting the clipboard data.
 The reason for this is that `clip.exe` expects a character encoding different from UTF-8 which is the default for Rust.
 If you want to prevent this problem you can use `paste_utf8.exe -c` instead of `clip.exe`.
 Instead of selecting this menu entry you can alternatively press F2.